The FTP Process

 NMCWatch provides an advocacy program for those who require support during Nursing and Midwifery Council (NMC) proceedings.
-Our role as advocates is to support and guide you throughout the process and help you present your case effectively.
-We also represent and advocate on your behalf when needed.
+Our role as advocates is to support and guide you throughout the process and prepare you for your case.
+Here’s a summary of how we do this.

 The majority of nurses and midwives who join NMCWatch have legal representation via their union.
 We will always encourage members to engage well with their unions as we are not here to offer alternative legal advice.
 However, through our own experiences, we can assist in asking your union representative the right questions so that you understand how the working relationship will be and how to get the best from them.